Phase Separation on Deformable Membranes: interplay of mechanical coupling and dynamic surface geometry: Non-dimensionalized dynamic equations

 Given the free energy functional $\mathcal{F}$, Eq.~\eqref{eqn:nondim_energy}, we find for the local part of the functional

 Here the total free energy density is given by the sum of the Canham-Helfrich and the Flory-Huggins free energy Eq.~\eqref{eqn:nondim_energy}:

-where we have used ${\left| \boldsymbol{\nabla} \phi \right|^2 = (\partial_a\phi)( \partial_b \phi) g^{ab}}$.
+where we have used ${\left| \nabla \phi \right|^2 = (\partial_a\phi)( \partial_b \phi) g^{ab}}$.
 By combining the variation of the curvature $C$ (Eq.~\eqref{eqn:normvarc}) and the metric tensor $g_{ab}$ (Eq.~\eqref{eqn:normvargab}) with the above results, one obtains the variation of the free energy functional \begin{widetext}

-In the last step we have integrated the term $\left(C-C_0 \phi\right) \Delta h $ twice by parts and assumed vanishing boundary terms.
-Insertion of the equations for the free energy densities gives the variation of the free energy functional with respect to the height field
+In the last step we have integrated the term $\left(C-C_0 \phi\right) \Delta \delta r_n $ twice by parts and assumed vanishing boundary terms.
+Insertion of the equations for the free energy densities gives the normal variation of the free energy functional